rteehas/few_shot_word_learning/README.md

 vector arithmetic main experiment code is in test_analogy.py and test_world_capitals.py

-self-play experimen code is in definition_eval2.py and definition_eval3.py
+self-play experiment code is in definition_eval2.py and definition_eval3.py